Tomen/plaza/README.md

 **🌐 Live Demo:** https://tomen.github.io/plaza-gossip/

+**WARNING: This solution is vibe coded and not considered safe for production use (although we do not suspect any issues).
+Use at your own risk and verify each transaction you sign!**

 A decentralized chat application with user profiles, multiple channels, and gasless messaging via delegated wallets.
 Built for Polkadot Asset Hub.

 ## Quick Start